Traveling With a Newborn Baby: By Car or Train

 - Diapers, baby wipes, diaper rash ointment, and trash bags to dispose of the diapers

 - Feeding supplies (eg, bottles, nipples, formula, bibs)—If you give your baby formula, follow the product’s instructions about how to safely store it.

 - Age-appropriate toys (eg, rattles, plastic rings)

-Any medicine that your baby needs
+- Any medicine that your baby needs

 - Oral rehydration solution (ORS)—If your baby has ]]>diarrhea]]>, ORS is used to prevent ]]>dehydration]]>.
 The doctor may recommend that you pack ORS, which can be bought at a pharmacy.